What are reserves?

 Where can I find out what's on reserve?

-Reserve information is located in our catalog.
-You can also search for them above by course name, course number, or instructor name.
+Reserve information is also located in our catalog.
+You can search by course name, course number, or instructor name.
 For best results, we recommend searching by instructor name.

 How do I check out reserves?